 GE CLAS Core Proposal Checklist

-All materials should be submitted electronically as ONE word document or as ONE pdf to Kathryn Hall.
+All materials should be submitted electronically as ONE document to Kathryn Hall.
 A clear title must be on the file and should include the course number, title, and requested area status (ANTH_1234 _DI).
-Thank you!
+Thank you.